Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Introduction

 A systematic extension of these low-$\mathcal{D}$ studies to arbitrary values of the spatial dimension for wall-confined systems was carried out by Sire and Chavanis \cite{sc}.
 They identified marginal dimensionalities, which delimit regimes of qualitatively different behavior.
 The effects of wall confinement in self-gravitating systems were investigated with greater detail by Chavanis \cite{cmct,bppv}.
 A more recent study focused on density profiles of a self-gravitating lattice gas in $\mathcal{D}=1,2,3$ \cite{selgra} (see also \cite{fdps}).
 The lattice gas has a built-in short-range repulsion, which produces effects akin to those of the exclusion principle in fermionic quantum gases \cite{sgcfd}.

 Quantum mechanics stabilizes self-gravitating clusters against gravitational collapse.
 This is universally true for bosons and fermions in the nonelativistic regime \cite{ijmpb}, but here the focus is on bosons.
-The concept of boson star was born in work aiming to determine the ground state of boson clusters in the framework of Newtonian gravity and general relativity \cite{jetzer}.
+The concept of a boson star was born in work aiming to determine the ground state of boson clusters in the framework of Newtonian gravity and general relativity \cite{jetzer}.
 In general relativity, a self-gravitating Bose-Einstein condensate (BEC) is described by the Klein-Gordon-Einstein equations.

 The resulting mass-radius relation indicates the absence of an equilibrium state if the mass exceeds the value $M_{\rm max}=0.633\, M_P^2/m$ \cite{kaup,rb} where $M_P=(\hbar c/G)^{1/2}$ is the Planck mass.
 At this point, the boson star is expected to collapse and form a black hole.
 These results are similar to those obtained in the case of general relativistic fermion stars (e.g. neutron stars) whose maximum mass is given by $M_{\rm max}=0.384\, M_P^3/m^2$ \cite{ov}.
-Note the scaling $m^{-2}$ instead of $m^{-1}$.
+Note the scaling $m^{-1}$ instead of $m^{-2}$, which is due to the fact that boson stars are stabilized by the Heisenberg uncertainty principle while fermion stars are stabilized by the Pauli exclusion principle.
+As a result, for the same particle mass $m$, with $m\ll M_P$, the maximum mass of noninteracting boson stars is much smaller than the maximum mass of fermion stars.

 A self-gravitating BEC in the framework of Newtonian gravity, described by the Schr\"odinger-Poisson equations, does not have compact support.
 The mass-radius relations used in such contexts introduce $R_{99}$, the radius that encloses 99\% of the total mass.
 The result, $M=9.95\, \hbar^2/(Gm^2R_{99})$, emerging from several studies \cite{membrado,prd1,prd2} is similar to what has been well-known for nonrelativistic fermion stars (e.g. white dwarfs), but on different scales: $M=91.9\, \hbar^6/(G^3m^8R^3)$ \cite{chandrabook2}.
 There is yet no clear evidence for the existence of boson stars.
 However, it has been proposed that the core of neutron stars might turn superfluid via a kind of neutron pairing into bosons, thus forming a relativistic BEC of sorts \cite{chavharko}.